makise-homura/rumia/README.md

         through an SSH session to remote computer (using `ssh_cmd`'s output).

     * `cpuget_cmd`: Print a CPU utilization of remote computer.
 Return value does not matter.
+Should print exactly 6 characters, of which leading and trailing ones are spaces, and should not produce a newline after that (so actual output should look like what commands `echo -n " 95 % "`, `echo -n "  2 % "`, or `echo -n " 100% "` produce.
 Could be symlinked to:

         * `../../templates.d/cpuget_cmd.mpstat`: calling `mpstat` command
         through an SSH session to remote computer (using `ssh_cmd`'s output).